 Do you love animals, wildlife, nature, conservation and helping out your community?
 Potter Park Zoo offers the perfect opportunity for you to become involved!
 No special skills or previous training is necessary.
 Just bring your passion for adventure and desire to make a difference and let us show you how!
 At Potter Park Zoo we offer a wide variety of volunteer opportunities throughout the year.
-From big events like Boo at the Zoo and Wine & Stein, to anytime projects like gardening and grounds, there’s something for everyone!
+From big events like Boo at the Zoo (fall family event) and Zoo Nights (21 + event), to anytime projects like gardening and grounds beautification, there’s something for everyone!
 Volunteer opportunities include:

 No matter what your gardening skills, we can use your help on our zoo grounds!
 Take on your own garden space or simply help us weed and rake.
 You choose the task and your schedule.
 Looking for a little more?
 Consider our Adopt-a-Garden program!

-Occasionally we have special projects of all kinds were we could use helpers – from conservation projects; to painting; to organizing and sorting – there are a variety of opportunities.
+Occasionally we have special projects of all kinds were we could use helpers – from conservation projects; to painting; to office support, organizing and sorting – there are a variety of opportunities.

-The Zoo Teen program at Potter Park Zoo has two different facets, giving teens a great opportunity to explore some of the many career pathways available at a zoo!
+The Zoo Teen program at Potter Park Zoo is a volunteer opportunity which allows young people the chance to be a part of the daily operation of the zoo!
 Sound like fun?
 Check it out!
 These programs are open to teens ages 14-18 and require a separate application process.
 Please visit this page for more information.

 All new Individual Volunteers (EXCEPT Zoo Teen Program & Junior Zookeeper Volunteers – see above) must first complete the Individual Volunteer Application (see below for Group Volunteer information).
-After your application has been submitted, you will receive a welcome email, as well as a request for information to complete a required background check (not applicable for those under 18).
+After your application has been submitted, you will receive a welcome email, as well as an email to complete a required background check .

 Group Volunteer Opportunities

-Do I get to interact with any of the animals?
+Do I get to interact or go behind the scenes with any of the animals?

-Unfortunately, our volunteers do not interact with our exhibit animals.
+Our volunteers do not interact with our animals or go behind the scenes with animals.
 However, we always encourage volunteers to come see our zoo residents during their free time.

 Is there an age requirement for volunteers?